yu210148/control_repo/README.md

 # control_repo

-Test edit to readme file
+Testing repository as I work through the Lynda.com course on puppet.

-Another test edit as I work through the lynda course on puppet again.
+kev.